On Vector Spaces with Formal Infinite Sums: Introduction

 \subsection{Acknowledgments}

 The author is very grateful to his supervisors Vincenzo Mantova for his support and feedback and Dugald MacPherson for his support.
-Special thanks also to Ivan Di Liberti for a chat about the topic and some useful reading suggestions, in particular for the suggestion to look at category-theoretical orthogonality --- at the time mostly unknown to the author --- which resulted in a useful simplification of the treatment.
-Finally we thank Vincent Bagayoko for showing interest in the topic and some useful discussions.

-This note is part of a PhD project at the University of Leeds and is supported by a Scholarship of the School of Mathematics.
+Thanks to Ivan Di Liberti for a chat about the topic, in particular for the suggestion to look at category-theoretical orthogonality - at the time unknown to the author - which resulted in great simplification of big chunks of the treatment.
+Thanks also to Vincent Bagayoko for some useful conversations about this and to the anonymous referee for several suggestion which improved the paper.
+This paper is part of a PhD project at the University of Leeds and as such is supported by a Scholarship from the University of Leeds' School of Mathematics.
+Its content is included in Chapter~2 of the author's doctoral dissertation \cite{freni2024structural}.